MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/TP4_Features.md

 Start-Container $con
 ```

 Connect to the container using the `Enter-PSSession` command.
-Notice that when the PowerShell session has been created with the container that the PowerShell prompt changes to reflect the container name.
+Notice that when the PowerShell session has been created with the container, the PowerShell prompt changes to reflect the container name.

 ```powershell
 PS C:\> Enter-PSSession -ContainerId $con.ContainerId -RunAsAdministrator